hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/27_THE_ORION.md

 Vernal equinox was true at about 490 A.D. when probably the present system was introduced.
 Let us now see if we can trace back the position of the Vernal equinox amongst the fixed circle of stars.
-From Vara- hamihira, we know that before the Hindus began to make their measurements from the Vernal equinox in Re- vati, there existed a system in which the year commenced with the winter solstice in the month of Magha and the Vernal equinox was in the last quarter of Bharani or the beginning of the Krittikas.
-TheVedanga- Jyotish, the old- est astronomical work in Sanskrit, gives the follow- ing positions of the solstice and the equinoxes : —
+From Varahamihira, we know that before the Hindus began to make their measurements from the Vernal equinox in Revati, there existed a system in which the year commenced with the winter solstice in the month of Magha and the Vernal equinox was in the last quarter of Bharani or the beginning of the Krittikas.
+The Vedanga- Jyotish, the old- est astronomical work in Sanskrit, gives the follow- ing positions of the solstice and the equinoxes : —

-(i) The winter solstice in the beginning of Shra- vishtha (divisional).
+- (i) The winter solstice in the beginning of Shravishtha (divisional).

-(2) The Vernal equinox in 10° of Bharani.
+- (2) The Vernal equinox in 10° of Bharani.

-(3) The summer solstice in the middle of Ashlesha,
+- (3) The summer solstice in the middle of Ashlesha,

-(4) The autumnal equinox in 3° 20' of Vishakha.
+- (4) The autumnal equinox in 3° 20' of Vishakha.

-382 LOKAMANYA TILAK

 From these data, astronomers have calculated that the solstitial colure occupied the above position be-